QCD Evolution of Superfast Quarks: Experimental Evidence for Superfast Quarks

-To relate the extracted $F_{2A}^{(0)}(\xi,Q^2)$ at large $\xi$ to the BCDMS and CCFR results, in Ref.~\cite{FominF2A} the $Q^2$ dependence was fitted to the world data, including JLab's higher-$Q^2$ data, at several values of $\xi$.
+To relate the extracted $F_{2A}^{(0)}(\xi,Q^2)$ at large $\xi$ to the BCDMS and CCFR results, in Ref.~\cite{Fomin:2010ei} the $Q^2$-dependence of $F_{2A}^{(0)}$ was fit to the world data, including JLab's high-$Q^2\ge 6$~GeV$^2$ data, at several values of $\xi$.
+The functional form of the fit was chosen to have a $\log Q^2$ term to be consistent with QCD evolution.
 Then, using this fit, the extracted $F_{2A}^{(0)}(\xi,Q_0^2)$ at $Q_0^2=7$~GeV$^2$ was extrapolated to the BCDMS and CCFR kinematics at large $\xi$.
-This extrapolation\cite{FominF2A} resulted in the slope factor of $s=15\pm 0.5$ indicating that the JLab data are more consistent with the BCDMS results, with the latter showing only marginal strength of high momentum component of nuclear wave function\cite{BCDMS}(see above discussion).
+This extrapolation~\cite{Fomin:2010ei} resulted in the slope factor of $s=15\pm 0.5$ for the $^{12}$C target indicating that the JLab data are consistent with the BCDMS results, with the latter showing only marginal strength of high-momentum component in the nuclear wave function~\cite{Benvenuti:1994bb}~(see above discussion).

-However, to have the final answer on the relation of the JLab's structure functions to the higher $Q^2$ BCDMS and CCFR data one needs a full account of QCD evolution.
-To do so, we derive in the following section the QCD evolution equation for superfast quarks and apply it to $F_{2A}^{(0)}(\xi,Q_0^2)$, thus performing the evolution to BCDMS and CCFR kinematics.
+However, to have the final answer on the relation of the JLab structure functions to the higher-$Q^2$ BCDMS and CCFR data, one needs a full account of QCD evolution.
+To do so, we derive in the following section the QCD evolution equation for superfast quarks in leading order approximation and apply it to $F_{2A}^{(0)}(\xi,Q_0^2)$, to evolve it to BCDMS and CCFR kinematics.